renovate-bot/zw/docs/gallery/collection/01_1_collection.md

 ## Header pefixed tags {#header-pefixed-tags}

-For the [search](https://z-shell.pages.dev/search/?q=GH-R), prefixed tags helps as minimal description the visible results.
+For the [search](https://z-shell.pages.dev/search/?q=GH-R), prefixed tags helps as minimal description to the visible results.

 <APITable>